Epidemiology

 Epidemiology Programs

-Within four degree programs (three master's and one doctoral), students have opportunities to engage directly with faculty, study internationally, and complete practicums in the field.
+Within four degree programs (three master's and one doctoral), students have opportunities to engage directly with faculty, study internationally, and complete practicum experiences in the field.

-Students can choose from eight different tracks to focus their study and research.
+Students in the PhD and ScM programs will choose from eight different tracks to focus their study and research.
+Students in the MHS and Bachelor's/MHS programs will choose from two different paths to focus their study.
 Additionally, there are several pre- and postdoctoral training programs available.

 Our students graduate with marketable skills and real-world experience, ready to make an impact, from the #1 school of public health.